w3f/polkadot-wiki/docs/learn/learn-teleport.md

   After the teleport, if your account balance drops below the Existential Deposit which is
 {{ existential_deposit }}, that balance will be burnt and lost.
-Either plan on teleporting all of your balance or leave enough such that the account does not get reaped.
+Either plan on teleporting all of your balance or leave enough balance such that the account does not get reaped.

 :::